forcedotcom/sfdx-core/messages/org.md

 The sandbox org creation failed with a result of %s.

+# sandboxInfoRefreshFailed

+The sandbox org refresh failed with a result of %s.

 # missingAuthUsername

 The sandbox %s does not have an authorized username.